XCSoar/XCSoar/XCSoarV4-README.txt

     starting
 - Added detection of valid start, now in task status dialog if start wasn't valid, the start time shows "INVALID"
+- Added safety McReady for use in calculating reachable fields and display of arrival heights, and in abort mode.
+Option to use current Mc value for safety McReady when in abort mode.
+- (Feature request 1278082) Ellipsoid error correction.
+Now detects if ellipsoid/geoid offset is produced by GPS.
+If not, it applies geoid correction.
 - Added basic support for Cambridge GPS-NAV as a GPS source only

 Changes from 4.7.2:
 - Fixed bug: Disabling of airspace warnings by individual types was